aadilmallick/my-notes-docusaurus/docs/vanilla-js-tutorial/11-PWA.md

 ##### App shell caching: Precaching

 A common pattern is to fetch and cache critical resources for offline usage during installation, like HTML, CSS, and JS, so that the app works offline.
+You also have to cache network assets you use in your app, like fonts, external scripts, and external CSS like tailwind.

 We listen to the `"install"` event on the service worker, and then add critical resources to the cache.

 > [!WARNING] A common caching mistake